LarsNauheimer/HybPhaser/README.md

 These variables can be configured in the configuration script:
 - `remove_loci_for_all_samples_with_more_than_this_mean_proportion_of_SNPs`: set threshold to remove loci with high mean proportions of SNPs across all samples. (e.g. 0.02 will remove all loci with an average of 2% or SNPS across all samples, or "outliers" will remove all loci that have more than 1.5*IQR (interquartile range) above the 3rd quartile of mean SNPs)
+- `file_with_putative_paralogs_to_remove_for_all_samples`: alternatively all loci listed in a text file can be removed (e.g. when using a subset of the data and the same paralogs from another analysis should be removed)
 - `remove_outlier_loci_for_each_sample`: set whether outlier loci are to be removed per sample. "yes" will remove for each samples loci that have a higher proportion of SNPs than 1.5*IQR (interquartile range) above the 3rd quartile.